Skip to content

 +700% vs pre-crisis

 PortWatch counts AIS-broadcasting crossings only.
-With 12 tankers currently running dark, true flow may run higher than the figure above.
+Vessels running dark are not captured, so true flow may run higher than the figure above.

 Daily brief